Can I Come and Just Look Around?

 Can I take photographs and videos?

 Yes.
 We request however that they should be for personal use only.
 We do not allow pre-wedding, birthday or party photographing.
 We do not allow to bring professional equipment.
-If you wish to use them for publication, then we request you ask prior written permission.
+If you wish to use photos or videos for publication, then we request you ask prior written permission from the General Manager.
 But here is a thought if you have a habit of taking photos: Have you ever tried sketching and writing down your thoughts or inspirations as you do so, instead of getting out your camera?
 This may be a new way of capturing the moment and in a more contemplative, meditative way.
 Give it a try.
 You may also want to bring binoculars.
 You never know what you might spot!

 Can I extend my visit beyond visitor hours?